Funding For Faculty

 What is the acceptance rate for CARETs?The CARETs are increasingly competitive.
 In 2012, 3 out of the 8 applications were funded (37.50% acceptance rate).
 Five years later, in 2017, 3 out of 23 applications were funded (13%).
 There was an increase in funding for undergraduate research starting in 2017-2018 academic year, so we expect to be able to fund at least 4 CARETs each year moving forward.

-Who evaluates the CARET applications and how do they make decisions?CARET applications are reviewed by a committee consisting of one representative per college, plus the Director of the Office of Undergraduate Research.
+Who evaluates the CARET applications and how do they make decisions?CARET applications are reviewed by a panel review committee.
 Each member individually evaluates each application according to the rubric.
 The scores for each application are averaged across each reviewer, providing a starting place for an in-person meeting.
 The committee meets, discusses the applications, and makes decisions.

 What do funded applications have in common?